BarryCarlyon/twitch_misc/extensions/config_service/README.md

 - Copy the contents of the field into the `""` of `extension_secret`
 - Set the `""` of `owner` to the TwitchID of the user that owns the extension, usually this is you but it might not be
 - Save your modified file as `config.json`

+If is *important* that the `owner` in the `config.json` is wrapped in `"`, as channelID's and userID's for extensions need to be cast as strings, not numerics.

 ## Setting up the extension